Why is prompting hard? Understanding prompts on binary sequence predictors: DETAILED DISCUSSIONS

 \paragraph{Binary tokens vs text tokens.}

-While previous work on different data domains tries to understand the implications of different alphabet sizes \citep{rajaraman2024toward,ieremie2024protein,gagie2012note,heurtel2024compression}, they do not directly predict how our results on optimal prompts are affected by alphabet size.
-Using sequences over binary tokens does not change the nature of sequence prediction task, but the token space is much more limited than text tokens.
+Binary tokens are a drastic simplification from text tokens.
+While previous works on different data domains tries to understand the implications of different alphabet sizes~\citep{rajaraman2024toward,ieremie2024protein,gagie2012note,heurtel2024compression}, they do not directly predict how our results on optimal prompts are affected by alphabet size.

+Using sequences over binary tokens does not change the nature of the sequence prediction task, but the token space is much more limited than text tokens.
 A single token contains much more information, richer semantics, and reflect more complex structure.
-Although generalizing our data generators from Bernoulli to categorical distribution is straightforward, the latent factor also becomes complex, i.e. the number of biases grows with the alphabet size.
+Although generalizing our data generators from Bernoulli to categorical distributions is straightforward, the latent factor also becomes complex, i.e. the number of biases grows with the alphabet size.
 Our results on optimal prompt do not explicitly depend on dimensionality and should still hold qualitatively in those regimes, although the interpretations may change, especially when there are additional hierarchical structures behind text tokens.

-Future work could consider progressively more complex hierarhical models, such as variants of the Latent Dirichlet Allocation model \citep{blei2003latent} and the GINC dataset \citep{xieexplanation}, while ensuring interpretability of the results.
+Binary sequence provides a neat and intuitive data domain to demonstrate how the Bayes meta-learning theory accounts for unintuitive prompts, but it is not critical to the core theory---one can use more complex data generators (with deeper hierarchies, nonstationarity, $n$-ary tokens) and still have access to closed-form Bayes predictors; in addition to those already complex examples in \cref{sec:more_complex_DGs}.
+In particular, thanks to using binary sequences, we are able to summarize a sequence of tokens into informative statistics, revealing rich features in the empirically optimal prompts and even their distributions.
+In addition, our experimental design and some metrics extend to natural languages and LLM scales (see our new LLM experiments below).
+Some summary results (e.g., proportion correct) are still available under more complex DGs and even natural languages, but the prompts would not be easily visualised.

+\paragraph{Permutation invariance.} Languages are not permutation-invariant, which makes it hard to analyse and summarise.
+Permutation-invariance in our experiments makes it possible to describe a binary prompt by counts, helping us visualize them and even their distributions; it also makes it easy to search for theoretically optimal prompts specified by the DGs, to generate concrete optimal prompt instances from the otherwise abstract theoretical principles.
+Such simplified DGs still led to non-trivial patterns shown in the paper, avoiding confounds that would arise from, say, more intricate semantics in languages and suboptimal prompt search.
+As such, the permutation invariance and binary tokens should be regarded as simplifying or assistive experimental constructs that still allow us to appreciate the intrinsic complexities of optimal prompts.

+The neural predictors used in our experiments are not permutation-invariant; this means that they are not guaranteed to be Bayes-optimal on these tasks~\citep{chlon2025llms}.
+We do not make this assumption when searching for optimal prompts, and searched exhaustively over all sequences, rather than counts as done for Bayes predictor.

 \paragraph{Non-statistical aspects of language prediction.}